-- When purchasing foods from the deli or salad bar, avoid foods containing any raw or undercooked meat, seafood or egg products, i.e., Caesar salad dressing, sushi, ceviche, etc.
+- Avoid foods containing raw or undercooked meat, seafood or egg products, like Caesar salad dressing, sushi or ceviche.

-- Wash hands in warm, soapy water for at least 20 seconds.
+- Wash hands with clean water and soap for at least 20 seconds.

 - Wash cutting boards, dishes, utensils and counters tops with hot soapy water between the preparation of raw meat, poultry and seafood products and any other ready-to-eat foods.

 - Prevent cross-contamination by using two cutting boards: one solely for raw meat, poultry and seafood; the other for ready-to-eat foods like breads and vegetables.